HL7/fhir-saner/input/pagecontent/CSV_Conversion.md

 given a Measure and value set for conversion codes.
 Over time, the names of columns may change in a CSV file, or additional columns may be added, and others might be removed.
-For example, the CSV format for the [CDC COVID-19 Patient Capacity](https://www.cdc.gov/nhsn/pdfs/covid19/import-covid19-data-508.pdf#page=6) module made many of these changes to expand upon reported data and clarify the content of certain feilds.
+For example, the CSV format for the [CDC COVID-19 Patient Capacity](https://www.cdc.gov/nhsn/pdfs/covid19/import-covid19-data-508.pdf#page=6) module made many of these changes to expand upon reported data and clarify the content of certain fields.

 To support reporting under these circumstances, the canonical form of the CSV file needs to be remapped to support reporting of existing data fields using new field names, or to remove fields from the report that do not need to